 Born: Artesia, New Mexico 1950

-As a cultural activist/artist/ printmaker, I have dedicated my art to supporting and being part of a global movement for social change.
-My works have addressed many issues as it relates to local communities of color, social justice, and international struggles for liberation.
+Inspired by the Chicano Movement and mentors Rupert Garcia and Malaquias Montoya, Juan has dedicated his art as a cultural activist to supporting and being part of a global movement for social change.
+His silkscreen posters and relief prints have addressed many issues as they relate to communities of color, social justice, racism, and international struggles for liberation.

 Juan’s studio Pajaro Editions is part of Consejo Grafico Nacional, a collective of Chicano/Latino print studios.
 His prints and posters reside in various institutions and museums including, the Mexican Museum of San Francisco, the National Museum of American Art at the Smithsonian Institution in Washington D.C., the San Francisco Fine Arts Museum, the Library of Congress, the Center for the Study of Political Graphics in Los Angeles and CEMA, the California Ethnic and Multicultural Archives, University of Santa Barbara.
 CEMA has also set up a personal archive for his works.
 Juan’s art has been exhibited locally, nationally and internationally.

 2019 Harriet Barlow Award, Blue Mountain Center

 2010 Recipient of Activist Award, Southern Graphics Council International

 2009 Art is a Hammer Award, Center for the Study of Political Graphics

 2005 Recipient of an Honorary Membership to the California Society of Printmakers